-The natural capital of an ecosystem is traditionally considered a public good and, so far in Rwanda, is largely managed by local and national government agencies.
+The Natural Capital of ecosystems is traditionally considered a public good, and so far in Rwanda, is largely managed by local and national government agencies.
 The interdependency between nature and economy, however, creates a shared interest in protecting natural resources.
 This offers the opportunity for joint public-private partnerships and investments, and the formation of co-management between public and private players.
-For example, by co-investing in sustainable forest management, a tea factory can assure its supply of sustainable firewood needed for curing tea leaves.
-In this case, both the forest and the business benefit from cooperation.
+For example, by co-investing in sustainable forest management, a tea factory can assure its supply of firewood needed for curing the tea leaves.
+In this case, both the forest and the business benefit from the cooperation.
 Other joint venture opportunities exist to achieve more inclusive development, for example, through integrating smallholder farmers in out-growers' schemes.
-Joint investments generate multiple returns, an improved environment with regard to services, as well as an enhanced and diversified economy, in addition to sustainable livelihoods and stronger resilient communities.
+The joint investments generate multiple returns an improved environment with its services, and an enhanced and diversified economy, in addition to sustainable livelihoods and stronger resilient communities.